kevinl95/TeXBloX/README.md

 - **Formula input**: Large text area for entering LaTeX formulas
 - **Display mode selection**: Choose between inline and block display modes
 - **Quick examples**: Pre-built buttons for common mathematical expressions
-- **Clean interface**: Simple, focused design without preview complications

-### Troubleshooting

-- **Can't type in the macro**: You need to configure the macro parameters, not type directly in the block
-- **No formula shown**: Check that you entered the formula in the macro configuration dialog
-- **Render errors**: Ensure your LaTeX syntax is correct (TeXBloX uses KaTeX syntax)
-- **Configuration won't open**: Try refreshing the page and clicking the configure button again

 ## Technical Implementation